Skip to main content

 The Relationship Between Colour, Material and Finish

 The way colour, material and finish come together is crucial in product design.
+Integrating functional aspects such as ergonomics and ease of cleaning into product development through careful selection of colour, material, and finish (CMF) is essential.
 These elements work hand in hand to shape a product’s identity and influence how consumers perceive it.
 For example, using matte finishes and natural materials can convey a sense of sustainability and organic quality while metallic finishes and vibrant colours may suggest innovation and modernity.
 Designers strategically make choices about colour, material and finish based on the brand’s values and targeted market segments.

 Strategies for Designers When Considering Colour, Material and Finish